RedCreator37/HTMLNotepadFX/README.md

 - Edit text files
 - Print text files
-- Toggle notepad transparency and some other features.
+- Some fancy other features...

 ## What's not working

 These are the things that don't work as expected (yet):

-- Settings
-- Searching
+- Search (selecting doesn't work as expected)
 - Printing on macOS (not sure about this one, it fails to open the print dialog for some reason)

 ## Requirements